 Allocate a Team and Resources

 Improving diversity and inclusion should not be the responsibility of a single person in an organization ⎯ an entire team of people should collaborate on the process.
-You should identify departments that are an important piece in your company’s D&I strategy and work with specific people to spearhead certain initiatives.
+You should identify departments that are an important piece in your company’s D&I strategy and work with specific people to spearhead certain projects.
 This will allow you to build a team and network of people within the company that is helping to drive diversity and inclusion.
-You should also dedicate a set budget towards D&I initiatives that accounts for your company’s size, strategy, and goals.
+You should also dedicate a set budget towards D&I that accounts for your company’s size, strategy, and goals.
 Areas the budget should cover include training and external resources, employee support and ERGs, staffing costs, and important partnerships.
 At the end of the day, you should ensure that you are allocating sufficient resources and staffing to the D&I cause.

 Identify and Address Pain Points

 With the vision set and the team ready, the next step is to identify your company’s pain points.
 This involves taking a deep dive into the company’s current state and collecting relevant diversity measures such as data on ethnicity and race, national origin, gender identity and sexual orientation, veteran status, and more.
 As D&I is a complex and evolving space that can be difficult to measure, it is good to bring in external resources and tools ⎯ , especially when your company lacks the resources and expertise to do so internally.
 There are tools developed by teams dedicated to improving diversity and inclusion in the workplace, which make use of advanced data analytics and artificial intelligence.